In this guide you’ll learn all the details you need to know to get your license and become a real estate agent in Georgia.

-In order to get a real estate license in Georgia, you will need to complete 75 hours of real estate pre-licensing courses that will cover such topics as:
+In order to become a real estate agent in Georgia, you will need to take a number of classes, known as prelicensing courses, which can range in price from $275 to $538 from accredited providers.
+The courses will cover such topics as:

 - The Real Estate Business